top of page

 But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.

-Deu 30:15
+Deu 30:15-16

-In that I command thee this day to love Ahayah thy Alahayim, to walk in his ways, and to keep his commandments and his statutes and his judgments, that thou mayest live and multiply: and Ahayah thy Alahayim shall bless thee in the land whither thou goest to possess it.
+See, I have set before thee this day life and good, and death and evil; 16 In that I command thee this day to love Ahayah thy Alahayim, to walk in his ways, and to keep his commandments and his statutes and his judgments, that thou mayest live and multiply: and Ahayah thy Alahayim shall bless thee in the land whither thou goest to possess it.

-• For further edification to know images of living creatures are unlawful, the Israelites were enticed by evil spirits to transgress making pictures on their walls too and it was considered a wicked abomination.
+• For further edification to know images of living creatures are unlawful, the Israelites were enticed by evil spirits to transgress in making pictures on their walls too and it was considered a wicked abomination.

-Eze 8:9
+Eze 8:9-10

-So I went in and saw; and behold every form of creeping things, and abominable beasts, and all the idols of the house of Israel, pourtrayed upon the wall round about.
+And he said unto me, Go in, and behold the wicked abominations that they do here10 So I went in and saw; and behold every form of creeping things, and abominable beasts, and all the idols of the house of Israel, pourtrayed upon the wall round about.

-• There we see pictures of creatures and whatever idol they worshipped.
+• There we see pictures of creatures and whatever idols they worshipped.
 Today, people have pictures of deities they believe in and creatures around their house for decoration or memorabilia unawares of the spirits dwelling in them:

 Eze 8:12